loop0/pugdns/README.md

 ### How to add providers

-There are currently only 2 types of providers required by pugdns to work which are defined by the following interfaces defined at `providers.go`:
+There are currently only 2 types of providers required by pugdns to work which are defined by the following interfaces at `providers.go`:

 ```go
 type IPAddressService interface {